 It can be done without resetting, in this case, in the command-line interface (CLI) of the extender, execute the following commands in sequence:

 Question: When I connect to the web interface of the extender, an authentication window appears, although I have not set a password on this device.
 What password do I need to enter?

 Answer: If a Wi-Fi system acquires an extender, the password for the administrator (admin) account used on the controller is set on the extender.

 Important!
 Only the built-in administrator account, admin, can be used to manage the Wi-Fi system.
 Do not disable access to the router's web interface for this account in the 'Users and Access' menu.

-Question: Suppose that an existing network has its own router with DHCP.
-Is it possible to add Keenetic devices to this network and make a Wi-Fi system out of them?
+Question: Suppose that an existing network already has its router with DHCP.
+Is it possible to add Keenetic devices to this network and make the Mesh Wi-Fi System out of them?
 In this case, you need the Wi-Fi system controller to act as a regular stand-alone Wi-Fi access point.
 Can I use Keenetic in this way?

 Answer: Yes, it is possible even though this connection scheme is not standard.
 Of course, in this case, you lose a lot of functionality not having a Keenetic as the Main Router in your network, but this scenario is possible, and it is described in the article: